awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Technical-Financial-System/Sovereign_Smart_Contracts_AES_Logic.md

 *   **AAS Protocol Integration:** Linking physical assets in the ground to digital certificates of ownership, preventing any unauthorized tampering with national resource data.

 ## 🛡️ 5.
 The "Sovereign Master Key"
 While the system is autonomous, a **"Sovereign Master Key"** is held by the Founder (**Eng.
-Awsan Sultan**) to act as a safety valve, ensuring the AI governance remains aligned with national interests and humanitarian goals.
+Awsan Adel Abdulbari Ahmed Sultan**) to act as a safety valve, ensuring the AI governance remains aligned with national interests and humanitarian goals.

 ---